duffn/blog/_posts/2022-03-19-test-promtail-pipeline-stages-locally.md

 ## Conclusion

-So, with a little setup and a carefull crafted Promtail configuration, you can test your pipeline stages locally and feel confident that your production setup will work as expected.
+So, with a little setup and a carefully crafted Promtail configuration, you can test your pipeline stages locally and feel confident that your production setup will work as expected.